Derek Harland Ward

 Derek Harland Ward, DFC1 (31 July 1917 – 17 June 1942) was a New Zealand flying ace of the Royal Air Force (RAF) during the Second World War.
-He was credited with six confirmed victories and one probable.
+He was credited with having shot down six German aircraft.

-Born in Whangarei, New Zealand, Ward joined the Royal New Zealand Air Force in 1937.
+Born in Whangārei, Ward joined the Royal New Zealand Air Force in 1937.
 Gaining his pilot's wings by the end of the year, he then obtained a short service commission in the RAF.
-He flew Hawker Hurricanes with No. 151 Squadron during the early part of the Second World War.
+He flew Hawker Hurricane fighters with No. 151 Squadron during the early part of the Second World War.
 He then joined No. 87 Squadron while it was engaged in the Battle of France and the subsequent Battle of Britain.
 He was awarded the Distinguished Flying Cross (DFC) in October 1941.
 The following month he was appointed commander of No. 73 Squadron, based in Egypt.
 He led the squadron in numerous operational missions during the North African campaign, escorting bombers and carrying offensive sweeps on enemy airfields and installations.
-He was awarded a bar to his DFC in May 1942.
-Ward was shot down and killed by the German ace Hans-Joachim Marseille on 17 June 1942.
+He was awarded a Bar to his DFC in May 1942.
+Ward was shot down and killed by the German flying ace Hans-Joachim Marseille on 17 June 1942.

 Early life

-Derek Harland Ward was born on 31 July 1917 to Sidney Harland Ward and his wife, Margaret Emilie Ward, in Whangarei, New Zealand, where his father was a medical doctor.
+Derek Harland Ward was born on 31 July 1917 to Sidney Harland Ward and his wife, Margaret Emilie Ward, in Whangārei, New Zealand, where his father was a medical doctor.
 He was educated locally, attending Whangarei Primary School and then going onto Whangarei High School where he became a head prefect.
 In 1936, while in his final year of schooling, he applied to join the Royal New Zealand Air Force (RNZAF) but was declined.
 Early the following year, he began attending a flying school in Hamilton and in April obtained his pilot's licence.
 A second application to join the RNZAF, made two months after starting his pilot training, was successful.
-He began flight training on a Hawker Tomtit at Wigram Air Base in June, before graduating onto the Avro 626 and Vickers Vildebeest.
+He began flight training on a Hawker Tomtit trainer aircraft at Wigram Air Base in June, before graduating onto the larger Avro 626 and Vickers Vildebeest aircraft.
 By the end of the year, he had gained his pilot's wings.

 After spending the early part of 1938 doing advanced training, Ward was selected to go to the United Kingdom to join the Royal Air Force (RAF) on a short service commission.
 He left New Zealand with seven other personnel from the RNZAF aboard the Tamaroa in April.
 Shortly after arriving in the United Kingdom, he commenced his service with the RAF on 1 June as a pilot officer.
-He completed an induction course at Uxbridge and was then posted to No. 151 Squadron, which operated Gloster Gauntlets from the RAF base at North Weald.
+He completed an induction course at Uxbridge and was then posted to No. 151 Squadron, which operated Gloster Gauntlet fighters from the RAF base at North Weald.
 At the squadron, he was rated as an exceptional pilot and was part of its aerobatics team.
-The squadron soon began converting to the Hawker Hurricane and in April 1939 Ward demonstrated the aircraft to Grigore Gafencu, the Romanian Minister of Foreign Affairs, who was in England on an official visit.
+The squadron soon began converting to the Hawker Hurricane fighter and in April 1939 Ward demonstrated the aircraft to Grigore Gafencu, the Romanian Minister of Foreign Affairs, who was in England on an official visit.